985259-Sam-oconnor/eg-252-git-exercise/README.md

 ===================

 An assessed exercise which demonstrates that you have achieved basic competence in using Git for version control.
-See Lab 4 on Blackboard for the accompanying instructions.
+See the **Version Control with Git** module on Canvas for the accompanying instructions.

 **This work was submitted for assessment by name (number) on date**